strangewarp/DIYMIDIKeyboard/README.txt

 Code for building a DIY MIDI keyboard, out of a toy keyboard and simple parts.
 Still under development.
+This project is inspired by certain methods used in https://github.com/toroidal-code/Midi-Keyboard